tomlowndes/tomlowndes.github.io/_drafts/Getting-Shit-Done.md

 # Getting Sh*t Done.

 My issue in life is motivation, for 30 years I've been told not to be lazy, stupid, slow and not good enough (mainly as a kid at school).
 But that feeling of not remembering my next job to do, or how to do a task I've not had to do in years has always annoyed me.
-Back at Uni in my 3rd year, I was diagnosed with dyslexia,
+Back at Uni in my 3rd year, I was diagnosed with dyslexia, which explained a lot of my struggles with reading and writing.

+Since finishing uni, one skillset that I have focused on is project management and putting a system in place to not only help me at work but at home as well.

+#### Bullet Journal

+The one system that has been consistent for me is bullet Journal